 The Hefty® EnergyBag® is a program designed to recover non-recyclable plastics (plastics which cannot currently be mechanically recycled).

-The Hefty® EnergyBag® program's goal is to achieve positive long-term environmental and economic advantages, including alternative energy resources and fewer tons of plastics ending up in landfills.
+The Hefty® EnergyBag® program's goal is to achieve positive long-term environmental and economic advantages, including new products and fewer tons of plastics ending up in landfills.
 The Hefty® EnergyBag® initiative launched in Omaha, Nebraska in September 2016, in Louisville, Nebraska in 2018 and has now expanded to other cities across the country.

 WHERE CAN I GET THE ORANGE HEFTY® ENERGYBAGS®?

 You can purchase them at the following participating local retailers, located in the trash bag aisle:

 WHAT HAPPENS TO THE HEFTY® ENERGYBAGS® AFTER THEY ARE COLLECTED?

 After your local waste hauler picks up your tied orange bags along with your regular curbside recycling, the orange bags are then sent to Firstar Fiber Corporation where they are separated, baled, and soon will be turned into plastic lumber.

 Some History: When the Hefty® EnergyBag® program piloted in Omaha, a small quantity of material was sent to a cement kiln in Kansas City where it was used as a coal replacement, as this option burns hotter and cleaner than coal.
 However, this process was only considered a secondary market.
 According to Firstar Fiber, the primary end market of this material goes to pyrolysis facilities around the country where the plastics are converted into other energy sources.